-An extensive library of emergency procedures are described in the Emergency Response Plans which are available on the Company Website at www.sfpc.ie.
+An extensive library of emergency procedures are described in the Emergency Response Plans which are available on the Shannon Foynes Company Website at www.sfpc.ie.

-When at a third party terminal all personnel must comply with the emergency procedures which are have been implemented by the management.
+When at a third party terminal vessels must comply with the emergency procedures which have been implemented by the management.